“Hey Meta, Make Me Look Cool”: Oakley and Meta Drop $499 AI Glasses for Sporty Show-Offs

 If you thought the future of AI eyewear couldn’t get any more bro-y, think again.
 Meta and Oakley just birthed a new “category” of “Performance AI Glasses,” also known as sunglasses with a chip, a speaker, and a superiority complex.

 Behold: the Oakley Meta HSTN (pronounced HOW-stuhn, presumably because “TechBroSportShadeZ” didn’t make it past brand).
 These are Ray-Bans’ more athletic, more water-resistant cousin.
-The kind of cousin who won’t shut up about hypertrophy and has three Whoop bands.
+The kind of cousin who won’t shut up about hypertrophy, tracks “sleep performance” as if it’s a competitive sport, and has three Whoop bands—one for each wrist and one for the ego.

 Specs You Didn’t Know You Needed